 Updated timeline for the 2018 SOC

 Revising the SOC is a multi-year process, during which the SOC Policy Committee (SOCPC) formulates recommendations for revisions that are submitted to the Office of Management and Budget (OMB) for consideration.
-For the 2018 revision, the SOCPC Committee began planning in early 2012, and expects to solicit public input through an initial Federal Register notice to be published by the end of calendar year 2013.
-This process will lead to a proposed revision that will be available for public comment through a second Federal Register notice in early 2015 and publication of the final 2018 SOC codes, titles, and definitions in early 2017.
+For the 2018 revision, the SOCPC Committee began planning in early 2012, and expects to solicit public input through an initial Federal Register notice expected to be published in spring 2014.
+This process will lead to a proposed revision that is expected to be available for public comment through a second Federal Register notice in spring 2015 and publication of the final 2018 SOC codes, titles, and definitions in spring 2017.

 The revision schedule is designed to minimize disruption to data providers, producers, and users by promoting simultaneous adoption of revised occupational and industry classification systems for those data series that use both.
 Given the multiple interdependent programs that rely on the SOC, this is best accomplished by timing revisions of the SOC for the years following North American Industry Classification System (NAICS) revisions, which occur for years ending in 2 and 7.
 The next such year is 2018, which has the additional benefit of coinciding with the beginning year of the American Community Survey 5-year set of surveys that bracket the 2020 Decennial Census.
 Thus, OMB intends to consider revisions of the SOC for 2018 and every 10 years thereafter.